ASD Celano Calcio: Relegation from Lega Pro Seconda Divisione to Promozione

 In the 2012–13 season, they played in Serie D after finishing bottom of their group the previous season.
 In 2014–15, Celano finished bottom again and were relegated to Eccellenza Abruzzo.
 The following season, Celano suffered another relegation to Promozione and a new company was founded in place of the old one.

 Merger with Pro Celano and return to Promozione

 At the end of the 2017–18 Promozione season, Celano F.C.
 Marsica merged with Prima Categoria side, Pro Celano, to create a new company called ASD Celano Calcio.
 This side played in Prima Categoria Abruzzo Girone A for the 2018–19 season, winning promotion at the end of the season via the playoffs beating New Club Villa Mattoni 6–5 on penalties after drawing 4–4 on aggregate (2–2, 2–2).
 They will therefore play in Promozione Abruzzo in 2019–20.

+Promotion from Promozione

+In the 2022-23 season, Celano Calcio finished joint top with San Benedetto Venere.
+A playoff was held between the two teams to determine who would finish as league champions.
+Celano won 2-1 after extra time securing a return to Eccellenza for the first time in 7 years.